 God, open our eyes to the opportunities we have to share the gospel with the nations right around us.
 May we proclaim the gospel in our neighborhood and among the nations.

 God made from one man every nation, so we all came from Adam and Eve, so we have a picture of all nations, all kinds of different people groups that have come from one man, so we’re all a part of the same race, the human race.
-Yet, we have different ethnicities, we have different languages, different cultural backgrounds, but we all are made by God, and God has determined allotted periods and boundaries of our dwelling place.
+There are many different ethnicities, different languages, different cultural backgrounds.
+But we are all are made by God, and God has determined allotted periods and boundaries of our dwelling place.
 So when you think about the movement of peoples, you even just think about refugee crisis today, and I’m not just talking about refugees in this part of the world or that part of the world, like all over the world, you see a migration of peoples due to all kinds of different circumstances in all kinds of different places.
 You see all kinds of movements of peoples.

 What a glorious opportunity to share the gospel with the nations right here.
 And the same is true in so many different places.
 I think about just where I grew up in Metro Atlanta, in Stone Mountain, Georgia.
 Right near there, there is a whole refugee community in Clarkston, Georgia, where God has brought the nations and where there is opportunity to share the gospel with so many different people groups right there that it would be really hard to get to other nations to share the gospel, but God has brought those nations right there.

 And it’s not just here in the United States or North America that God has done this.
-He’s done this around the world.
-You look across the world, you see all kinds of different peoples migrating in this way or that way, God ultimately sovereign over it all and God desiring disciples to be made in every single nation, God desiring his salvation to be made known in Jesus among every single nation, every single people group.
+God has done this around the world.
+You look across the world, you see all kinds of different peoples migrating in this way or that way.
+God is ultimately sovereign over it all and God is desiring disciples to be made in every single nation, desiring his salvation to be made known in Jesus among every single nation, every single people group.

-Please, O God, bring the Rayeen to know you and cause your people either to go to them or bring Rayeen to places where the gospel is proclaimed to them.
+Please, O God, bring the Rayeen to know you.
+Cause your people either to go to them or bring Rayeen to places where the gospel is proclaimed to them.
 God, we pray that you would sovereignly work for the salvation of the Rayeen and thousands of other people groups, and God, that you would give us, wherever we live, sensitivity, openness, open eyes, open hearts to the opportunities we have to share the gospel with the nations right around us.